DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/3-sampled/article.md

 ![pair of bar charts; on the left: a negative bar for "horse", positive bars for "cat", "dog", "truck" and tiny positive bars for everything else; on the right, a larger negative bar for "horse", much larger positive bar for "cat", positive bar for "dog" and tiny positive bar for "bird", everything else zero](img/gradients.png)

-First, notice that there are only gradients for the target class and noise samples - everything else is zero (or not even computed).
+First, notice that there are only gradients for the target class and noise samples, everything else is zero and does not need to be computed.

 Second, we see remaining class gradients are all larger (positive or negative) values.
 In particular the gradient for "cat" is considerably larger.
-This is due both to the adjustment and the missing (unsampled) classes.
+This is due both to the adjustment and the missing not-sampled classes.

 We could now imagine what would happen if we kept repeating this with different samples.
 We'd get different gradients each time.
-Sometimes we'd sample "cat" and it would get an "extra large" update, but sometimes we wouldn't sample it and it would get a "zero" update.
-So the compensation in the height of each bar would make the average look very like the original "full softmax" example.
+Sometimes we'd sample "cat" and it would get an extra large update, but sometimes we wouldn't sample it and it would not get an update at all.
+The compensation in the height of each bar makes the average look similar to the reference full softmax case.

 ## Wrap up

 That's sampled softmax.
 It's a simple idea - we can save memory and computation by randomly sampling a few incorrect labels, rather than computing scores for all labels every single time.
-The equations weren't too bad - the regular softmax just needed a slight adjustment to "balance out" the sampling.
+The equations weren't too bad, the regular softmax just needed a slight adjustment to balance out the sampling.
 Perhaps the worst bit was the code, which depends on the final layer of the model to make the most of the computational savings.

-I'd probably consider using sampled softmax if I had over 100,000 classes, or if my final classification layer was taking a majority of the overall execution time/memory.
-An obvious application is large word vocabularies (for example in language modelling).
-However sampled losses to support huge word vocabularies has fallen slightly out of favour recently with the rise of subword tokenization schemes such as byte pair encoding and wordpiece.
-Despite this, it's still a useful tool to have in your box of loss functions.
+I'd probably consider using sampled softmax if I have over 100,000 classes, or if my final classification layer dominates overall execution time or memory use.
+An obvious application is large word vocabularies, for example in language modelling.
+However, this has fallen slightly out of favour recently with the rise of subword tokenization schemes such as byte pair encoding and wordpiece.
+But it's still a useful tool to have in your box of loss functions.

 <ul class="nav nav-pills">
   <li class="nav-item">